-► The counterweight length was originally set to keep the tail dry.
+➤ The counterweight length was originally set to keep the tail dry.
 This was feasible for the 27.4 m (90') alternate, but would have resulted in an extremely dense (300 pcf) counterweight for the 38.1 m (125') alternate.
 The Department required that we keep the counterweight in a normal density range to facilitate future balancing.
-A longer counterweight meant that a counterweight pit will be required.
+A longer counterweight meant that a counterweight pit would be required.

-► This in turn imposed another set of design considerations.
+This, in turn, imposed another set of design considerations.
 To keep the pit dry, the backwall had to extend high enough to keep out normal high tides and overwash (waves and wakes).
-The clearance line of the swinging counterweight dictated where the wall must be located to achieve a height of 1.3m above MHW, which is the 10 year flood elevation.
-No increase in pier size beyond this minimum could be tolerated due to aesthetics and stream hydraulics and scour around the large piers.
+The clearance line of the swinging counterweight dictated where the wall must be located to achieve a height of 0.96 m above MHW, which is the 10 year flood elevation.
+No increase in pier size beyond this minimum could be tolerated due to aesthetics, stream hydraulics and scour around the large piers.
 This wall height will subject the counterweight pits to periodic inundation.
-The pits will be provided with normal sump pumps for seepage, rainwater and overwash, but for the greater than 10 year storm event a large operator controlled pump will be provided to allow the pit to be emptied quickly after the storm water level subsides.
+The interior pit wall elevation adjacent to the machinery floor was set at elevation 2.75 m.
+This elevation is higher than the greatest flood record for this location.
+This will ensure that the machinery floor and machinery will remain dry even if the pit floods.
+The pits will be provided with normal sump pumps for seepage, rainwater and overwash, but for the greater than 10 year storm event a large operator-controlled pump will be provided to allow the pit to be emptied quickly after the storm water level subsides.
 They will be wired so that the emergency generator can be used if shore power is lost.
 If, however the storm tide condition should persist, it will still be possible to open the spans approximately 37° without dipping, which should provide sufficient navigation opening for anticipated marine traffic.
-Additionally, the Department has requested that the motors and gearing to be sized so that, if it ever becomes necessary, the bridge can be fully raised with the counterweight pits flooded.
-(Figure 5).
+(Figure 5 & 6).